juri-sinitson/angular-monorepo/README.md

     terminal for now.

 ## Execution: Single steps

+### Execution in a Docker container
+In this case you need to enter the terminal of the container with the command `pnpm container:enter` first.
+The commands to start the backend, frontend, storybook and depgraph should be postfixed with `:container`, e.g. `pnpm start-backend:container` instead of `pnpm start-backend`.
+The ports of the postfixed commands above are forwarded to the host, so you can access e.g. `localhost:4200` for the app served from the browser of your host.

 ### On the host (recommended for the current Ubuntu LTS)

 #### Start the app